fubark/cyber/docs/hugo/content/docs/toc/functions.md

 In Cyber, there are first-class functions (or function values) and static functions.

 ## Static Functions.
-Static functions are not initally values themselves.
+Static functions are not initially values themselves.
 They allow function calls to be optimal since they don't need to resolve a dynamic value.

 Static functions are declared with the `func` keyword and must have a name.
 ```cy